Ian-Joseph/CleanCity/Tests/test-cases.md

 **Expected Result:** All interactive elements should be accessible via keyboard.

-**Expected Result:** All interactive elements are keyboard accessible.
+**Actual Result:** All interactive elements are keyboard accessible.

 ---